pguerin3/cwmrc/README.md

 # dnf install fish chrome rxvt-unicode exa feh
 ```

-Transparency in the terminal is performed by Compton:
+Transparency in the terminal is performed by Compton or Picom:
 ```
-# dnf install compton
+# dnf install picom
 ```